PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day4.md

 - [Language Models are Few-Shot Learners](https://arxiv.org/pdf/2005.14165.pdf) (Optional, we will not ask you to read the 70+ pages...)

-__2f__ Provide an AI topic (e.g., a hiring application that uses machine learning techniques), risk, benefit, accompanying AI domain, and subdomain per organization listed in the table:
+__2f__ Provide an AI topic (e.g., a hiring application that uses a machine learning algorithm), risk, benefit, accompanying AI domain, and subdomain per organization listed in the table:

 | A. Organization   |  B. AI topic |  C. AI domain & subdomain | D. Benefit  | E. Risk  |
 |---|---|---|---|---|